The Taylor Sisters

 April Ingham, a native to Evergreen, Colorado; April is passionate about the outdoors and all it has to offer for those who are physically active.
 Participating in sports her entire life; from skiing, basketball, tennis and hiking in her youth to triathlons in adulthood, April has an affinity for athleticism, and the happiness it brings to our lives.
 During her years of triathlon training and long distance cycling, April discovered Pilates as a means of cross training.
 After two years of Pilates, she discovered how the practice dramatically improved her ability to not only ride and run longer distances, but to also recover more quickly without low back and general muscle fatigue.
 Pilates has changed her life and body in ways that are vastly different, yet complimentary to endurance and strength training workouts.
 This is where her enthusiasm for sharing her experience with those who are passionate about their own health and longevity begins.
 On her off time, April trains with the Boulder Master’s Cycling Team and will plan to race with the Boulder Orthopedics women’s team throughout 2014.
 April received her Advanced Teacher Training Diploma from The Pilates Center in April of 2011.

 Aubrey has been teaching Pilates since 2011 and graduated from The Pilates Center Advanced training program in 2016.
-She is a teacher and Host Advisor at The Pilates Center.
+She is a Nationally Certified Pilates Teacher and a Host Advisor at The Pilates Center.
 Aubrey loves how Pilates has a positive impact on the quality of life of her clients and firmly believes in the power of movement to heal the body.

 Aubrey began her love of movement at the early age of 5 when she began ballet classes.
 After dancing for many years, she began attending Pilates classes and fell in love with the method.
 Although she was working in an office setting at the time, Aubrey was very intrigued with the effect that Pilates was having on her body and general health.
 In 2011 she had the opportunity to start teacher training and received a Certificate of Completion, Level I-III from Peak Pilates.
 Wanting to continue her education she found that The Pilates Center was a place where she could cultivate her knowledge of the Pilates method and advance her practice.
-Shortly after being hired to work at the front desk in 2012 she assumed the role of Studio Manager and eventually began The Pilates Center Teacher Training program.
-Aubrey completed the Advanced Teacher Training program in 2016 and in 2017 decided to withdraw from management to focus on teaching and advising.
-She is currently enrolled in the Master’s Program at TPC with a projected finish of date of 2019 and is pursuing her PMA Certification.
+Shortly after being hired to work at the front desk in 2012 she began The Pilates Center Intermediate Teacher Training program.
+Aubrey completed the Advanced Teacher Training program in 2016 and soon after that became a Host Advisor.
+She is currently enrolled in the Master’s Program at TPC with a projected finish of date of 2019.

 Debora Robinson Kolwey began her movement studies in high school, with yoga, ballet, modern dance and theatre arts.
 She received her BFA in dance from New York University’s Tisch School of the Arts and upon graduation pursued a career in modern dance, in NYC.